Table of Contents

 See our Online DEC database of sites with past or present environmental contamination.

 For health-related questions, contact the Alaska Department of Health and Social Services’ Environmental Public Health Program at 907- 269-8000.

 Also see guidance developed for health professionals on how to evaluate the movement of volatile chemicals and gases from soil and groundwater into indoor air.
-This information is for use in preparing health consultations: Evaluating Vapor Intrusion Pathways at Hazardous Waste Sites (PDF 9M).
+This information is for use in preparing health consultations: Evaluating Vapor Intrusion Pathways (PDF).